telerik/xaml-docs/controls/radbuttons/features/split-button.md

 * `IsOpen`&mdash;Specifies whether the DropDownContent of the button is opened.

 * `IsChecked`&mdash;Specifies the checked state of the button when its ButtonPart behaves like a toggle button.
+To make this property work, the `IsToggle` property should be set to `true`.

 * `CloseOnEscape`&mdash;Specifies whether the drop-down should be closed when the `Esc` key gets pressed.
 The default value is `True`.